How we play with LEGO® Harry Potter™ together

 Spellbinding LEGO® Harry Potter™ Crafts and Activities for all the family

 Discover family play activities, Harry Potter™ crafts and even your very own Harry Potter House quiz that you can do with any of your LEGO® Harry Potter sets at home!

 Most magical scenes that take place on the Hogwarts Express™

 “Platform 9 ¾ this way!”
 We look back at iconic movie moments to celebrate the new LEGO® Harry Potter™ set.

 It’s been 20 years of LEGO® Harry Potter™!
 Join us as we look back at sets, old and new, to celebrate a magical milestone...

 As the season gets colder, it’s important to wrap up warm – and wrap up some gifts.
 These winter crafts make great stocking stuffers, or cozy building adventures!

 15 Best LEGO® Car Toys for Kids and Adults

 Ready, set, go!
-These top LEGO® car toys are perfect for any fan of the four-wheeled favourites, with something for everyone no matter their age.
+These top LEGO® car toys are perfect for any fan of the four-wheeled favorites, with something for everyone no matter their age.